joelandman/tsdbcli/README.md

 * Windows:  ActiveState has ppm, Cygwin and StrawBerry Perl have cpan, so use the same approach for Linux here.

+Automatically

+      make INSTPATH=/path/to/installation

+This will create the directory /path/to/installation if it doesn't exist.
+If you don't specify INSTPATH, it will use /opt/scalable/influxdb-cli.

-[Scalable Informatics](https://scalableinformatics.com) supplies a pre-built stack with all the dependencies and Perl 5.18.2 or 5.20.0 installed on our appliances, located in the /opt/scalable/ pathway.
+[Scalable Informatics](https://scalableinformatics.com) supplies a pre-built stack with all the dependencies and Perl 5.18.2 or 5.20.1 installed on our appliances, located in the /opt/scalable/ pathway.
 If you would like to be able to use this, please contact us.
 We may use this path in the usage examples below.

 Installation
 ------------
-   copy the `influxdb-cli.pl` to a path where you will access it from, either in your search path, or at a fixed location that you will always use.

-   `sudo cp influxdb-cli.pl $PATH`
+   Run the installation script.
+This will work on Linux and MacOSX.  $_path is the full path to where you would like to install the program.
+The libraries (Scalable::TSDB) will be installed below that path in lib/Scalable.

+      sudo ./install.pl $_path

 Usage